Immunocontraception

 Shortly after fertilization a zygote develops into a multicellular embryo that in turn develops into a larger organism.
 In placental mammals this process of gestation occurs inside the reproductive system of the mother of the embryo.
 Immunity that targets gamete outcome induces abortion of an embryo while it is within its mother's reproductive system.

 Medical use

-Immunocontraception in not currently available but is under study.
+Immunocontraception is not currently available but is under study.

 Obstacles

 Variability of immunogenicity

 In order for an immunocontraceptive to be palatable for human use, it would need to meet or exceed the efficacy rates of currently popular forms of contraception.
 Currently the maximum reduction of fertility due to sperm vaccines in laboratory experiments with mice is ~75%.
 The lack of efficacy is due to variability of immunogenicity from one animal to another.
 Even when exposed to the exact same vaccine, some animals will produce abundant antibody titers to the vaccine's antigen, while others produce relatively low antibody titers.
 In the Eppin trial that attained 100% infertility, a small sample size (only 9 monkeys) was used, and even among this small sample 2 monkeys were dropped from the study because they failed to produce sufficiently high antibody titers.

 This trend—high efficacy when antibody titers are above a threshold coupled with variability in how many animals reach such a threshold—is seen throughout immunocontraception and immune-based birth control research.
 A long-term study of PZP vaccination in deer that spanned 6 years found that infertility was directly related to antibody titers to PZP.
 The phase II clinical trial of hCG vaccines was quite successful among women who had antibody titers above 50 ng/mL, but quite poor among those with antibody titers below this threshold.